Time averages for kinetic Fokker-Planck equations: Introduction

-The $\mathrm{H}^1$ hypocoercivity implies a decay rate for the $\mathrm{L}^2$ norm, but the corresponding estimates turn out to be suboptimal because extra regularity is required on the initial datum.
+The $\mathrm{H}^1$ hypocoercivity implies a decay rate for the $\mathrm{L}^2$ norm \cite{Mouhot_2006}, but the corresponding estimates turn out to be sub-optimal.
+Moreover, kinetic equations driven by non-regularising operators are not well suited for the $\mathrm{H}^1-$framework.
 This motivates the development of direct $\mathrm{L}^2$ techniques based on a perturbation of the $\mathrm{L}^2$ norm.
 Such an approach can be found in~\cite{dolbeault2015hypocoercivity} and~\cite{bouin2017hypocoercivity}, which is consistent with diffusion limits.
 In~\cite{bouin2019hypocoercivity}, the authors extend the technique to the subexponential case.
 Another possibility is to perform rotations in the phase space and use a Lyapunov inequality for matrices as in~\cite{arnold2014sharp}.
 This approach gives optimal rates, but it is less general as it requires further algebraic properties for the diffusion operator and a detailed knowledge of its spectrum.
 The core of~\cite{arnold2014sharp} is a spectral decomposition, that was originally understood via a toy model exposed in~\cite{dolbeault2015hypocoercivity}.
-In a domain with periodic boundary conditions, the problem is reduced to an infinite set of ODEs corresponding to spatial modes.
+In a domain with periodic boundary conditions and no confining potential, the problem is reduced to an infinite set of ODEs corresponding to spatial modes.
 See~\cite{achleitner2016linear,achleitner2017multi,arnold2021} for details and extensions.
+Other techniques related to hypocoercivity -- involving time-integrated functionals and the application of the so called \textit{kinetic-fluid decomposition}, appear in \cite{strain2004stability,guo2002landau} and subsequent papers.

 A new hypocoercivity theory, involving Sobolev norms with negative exponents of the transport operator, was recently proposed by S.~Armstrong and J.-C.~Mourrat in~\cite{albritton2019variational}.
 Using space-time adapted Poincar\'e inequalities they derive qualitative hypocoercive estimates in the case $\alpha =2$ on bounded spatial domains.
 The constants appearing there are not quantified.
-One of the difficulties lie in controlling the constant in Lions' Lemma, which is done in our Section~\ref{Sec2}.
+One of the difficulties lies in controlling the constant in Lions' Lemma, which is done in our Section~\ref{Sec2}.
 An extension to the whole space in presence of a confining potential can be found in~\cite{cao2019explicit}.
-The method of~\cite{albritton2019variational} is our starting point.
+Note that the strategy of using time-integrated functionals of the solutions to kinetic equations is present also in \cite{tran2013convergence,duan2011hypocoercivity}.